The operators have already jerked up service charge from N750 to N1,500 monthly.

 He was said to have also blamed the new operators for the massive sack of workers of the defunct PHCN, which had created shortage of manpower and compounded the power situation.

-According to Vanguard sources, the new operators were said to have dissociated themselves from the sack, blaming the Bureau for Public Enterprises, BPE, for same.
+It was further gathered that the new operators were said to have dissociated themselves from the sack, blaming the Bureau for Public Enterprises, BPE, for same.

 However, it was not confirmed if NERC approved the increase in service charge from N750 to N1,500 monthly less than one month after take-over of assets.